Home Travel in ColombiaTraveling in Colombia: 6 tips to really get to know the country

 These days, slow travel is becoming increasingly popular.
 I too am a big fan of staying longer in one place to get to know it better.
 Colombia is perfect for slow travel.

-You can easily travel in Colombia for a few months anyway, but it makes it even more fun if you actually stay longer in one destination.
-Why rush to visit Valle de Cocora, Salento and a coffee plantation in just one day, while you could easily stay there for four days to get to know the area.
+You can easily travel around Colombia for a few months anyway, but it’s even better if you actually stay longer in one destination.
+Why rush to see Valle de Cocora, Salento, and a coffee farm all in one day when you could stay for four days to really get to know the area?

 There are also often interesting museums and natural areas that are less well known.
 Even if you’re going backpacking, it’s fine to explore the country in a different way.